-Travel within the 48 contiguous states does not require any special permit or documentation.
-You should, however, take your original travel documents (passport, visa, I-94, and I-20) and a separate photocopy (in case the originals are lost).
-You should also make sure that someone has access to another photocopy of those documents.
+Travel within the 48 contiguous states does not require any special permit or documentation; however, you should take your original travel documents (passport, visa, I-94, and I-20) and a separate photocopy (in case the originals are lost).
+You should also make sure that someone has access to another photocopy of these documents.
 Lost or damaged documents can be difficult and costly to replace.

 - Keep immigration documents in a safe place – including passport, I-20, and I-94.

 - If possible, carry electronic copies and hard copies.

 - When you leave town, carry your immigration documents with you.
 You will not need to show them when you cross borders between states, but you may have to show them to police at other times.

 We understand that students may have concerns about how the US presidential administration will impact immigration laws.
 When traveling outside the US, be prepared for more questions, longer lines, and additional wait times going through customs.
 Make sure that you travel with all required documents and review travel information on the ISS website prior to departure.
 We are happy to discuss any concerns that you have during walk-in hours and provide travel advice.